WarwickTechCrew/tc-website-wiki/wiki/02-warwick-drama/02-shows/01-panel.md

 :::

 ## WAC Meetings and Communication

-Throughout the process, it is important to regularly get in contact with our technical representatives at the Warwick Arts Centre as they have a wealth of experience and advice.
-Generally, this is Phil for anything regarding set, and Amanda for anything else - and if they don't know the answer, they'll know who to forward it to.
+Throughout the process, it is important to regularly get in contact with our technical representatives at the Warwick Arts Centre as they have a wealth of experience.
+If they don't know the answer, they'll know who to forward it to.
 They can be contacted via email, however it is often better to schedule regular meetings with them.

 :::info
 **WAC Meeting Responsibilities**: